Timebutt/magicq-manual/docs/intensity-levels.md

     </p>
 </div>
 <div class="section">
-    ## 8.10.&nbsp;Viewing Intensities in the Outputs Window
+    ## 8.10.
+Viewing Intensities in the Outputs Window
     <p>
         The Outputs Window includes a View for showing the intensities of all patched channels in a theatrical manner with channels and percentages.
 Open the Outputs Window by pressing the Out button and select the View Chans soft button.